 • Argued Sanchez v.
 Mayorkas, presenting the question whether eligible recipients of Temporary Protected Status may adjust to lawful-permanent-resident status, in the U.S. Supreme Court.

-• Secured holding in favor of Jack Daniel’s Properties, Inc. in the U.S. Supreme Court that when a defendant uses a trademark as a designation of source for its own goods or services, it is not entitled to First Amendment protection from infringement liability under the Lanham Act.
+• Secured holding in the U.S. Supreme Court that when a defendant uses a trademark as a designation of source for its own goods or services, it is not entitled to First Amendment protection from infringement liability under the Lanham Act.

-• Secured holding in favor of Romag Fasteners in the U.S. Supreme Court rejecting a willfulness requirement to obtain awards of infringers’ profits in trademark-infringement cases under the Lanham Act.
+• Secured holding in the U.S. Supreme Court rejecting a willfulness requirement to obtain awards of infringers’ profits in trademark-infringement cases under the Lanham Act.

-• Secured affirmance of summary judgment in favor of GlaxoSmithKline in the First Circuit in multi-district product liability litigation involving more than 400 plaintiffs.
+• Secured affirmance of summary judgment in favor of a multinational pharmaceutical company in the First Circuit in multi-district product liability litigation involving more than 400 plaintiffs.

 • Successfully argued an appeal in the U.S. Court of Appeals for the Ninth Circuit, obtaining reversal of an order denying disgorgement of profits under the Lanham Act.